 - An andouille mac and cheese is a creamy, cheesy pasta with a sausage sauce that is simply irresistible.
 Simply cook the sausage with peppers and make a cheddar cheese sauce with milk and spices to cover the pasta with.
 Bake for 25 minutes with extra cheese on top for a mac and cheese casserole on your table in a total of 45 minutes.
 Serve with a refreshing dill-cucumber salad.

 - Our spicy penne uses andouille sausage and a creamy sauce of cheddar cheese and creole seasoning to create an extraordinarily spicy and smoky pasta dinner.
 Serve with a sweet and creamy apple-fennel salad.

-- This andouille cornbread dressing is a kicked-up version of a classic Thanksgiving dish.
+- This andouille cornbread dressing is a kicked-up version of a classic holiday dish.
 In the South, cornbread is preferred to bread and smoked sausage is added in some regions.
 Prep and cook in 1 hour and 25 minutes.